 Two treasurers, two different approaches.
 While treasury workstations have evolved into sophisticated amalgams of enterprise-wide data--account balances, transactions, forecasts, cash positions, debts, investments, and pretty much anything else that occupies finance--they remain a tool.
 And like all tools, especially the more sophisticated ones, sometimes it's easier to do things the old way.

 Consultants understand the dilemma, as do vendors of treasury workstations.
 The latter have even put to rest the term "workstation," given connotations of blue-collar toolboxes.
-The new term is Treasury Management System or TMS, with customized dashboards suggesting the panels of a sleek racecar.
+The new term is treasury management system, with customized dashboards suggesting the panels of a sleek racecar.
 While newer systems are increasingly robust in terms of functionality, more user-friendly and enhanced on a regular basis, Harty's experience is not atypical.
 "We use the workstation to classify transactions or provide information to accounting, but when I want an overall view of what is going on in treasury for analytical purposes that information is just an input to something we generate ourselves," she explains.
 "You can't outsource us yet."

 Today's dashboards are packed with cool graphs and charts in a rainbow of colors providing drill-down insight into an array of financial transactions, investments, the weighted average cost of debt, foreign exchange deals and the mark to market on them, among other data.
-A topnotch TMS dashboard will broadcast the daily status of treasury operations, items pending and what needs to be executed that day.
+A topnotch treasury management system dashboard will broadcast the daily status of treasury operations, items pending and what needs to be executed that day.
 Most provide a total view of cash globally, broken down regionally and summed up.
-The best TMS vendors offer these features, with more on the way.
+The best treasury management system vendors offer these features, with more on the way.
 "Treasurers want the ability to customize the dashboard to their needs," McCulley says.
 "Vendors that make this easy are ahead of the curve."

 No treasurer of a publicly traded company would dare sit down at his or her desk without access to some electronic form of treasury management.
 But many are loath to let go of tried-and-true processes.
 "We use a treasury workstation [from SunGard] on a hosted basis, renting it as a software-as-a-service for our global activities and find it useful, but I would have to concede that we still operate in 'spreadsheet hell,'" says Mark Rogus, senior vice president and treasurer of Corning Inc., with $5.9 billion in 2008 revenues.
 "We're getting better at using the workstation, but still find that we have to extract data from it and then manipulate the data in Excel."